nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.5.
 Removing Deadline from a Task: `removedeadline`, `rd`
-What happens when there is changes to your deadline/schedule but still unsure of the confirmed date?
-You can remove the deadline/schedule by using the removedeadline command.
+What happens when there is a change to your deadline/schedule but still unsure of the date?
+You can remove the deadline or schedule by using the removedeadline command.

 Format:<br>
 `removedeadline <INDEX>`